Sovereign immunity in the United States: State statutory waiver of sovereign immunity

+State sovereign immunity in state courts

 State actions in violation of the federal or state constitutions

-State sovereign immunity does not extend to cases where a plaintiff alleges the state's action is in violation of the federal or state constitutions.
+State sovereign immunity in cases where a plaintiff alleges the state's action is in violation of the federal or state constitutions varies by State.

 In Department of Revenue v.
 Kuhnlein, the Florida Department of Revenue claimed that sovereign immunity prevented plaintiffs from bringing a case that alleged that a tax violated the Commerce Clause and, furthermore, that if the tax was unconstitutional, the refund request could not be given because it did not comply with state statutes for tax refunds.
 The Florida Supreme Court rejected those arguments, stating: "Sovereign immunity does not exempt the State from a challenge based on violation of the federal or state constitutions, because any other rule self-evidently would make constitutional law subservient to the State's will.
 Moreover, neither the common law nor a state statute can supersede a provision of the federal or state constitutions."